 As the upfront markets approach, the media landscape has never been more complex.

-There are many questions surrounding both the long-term future of the television business and the short-term decisions advertisers will make.
+There are many questions surrounding the long-term future of the television business and the short-terms decisions advertisers will make.
 Answers at this time of year can be in short supply.

-B&C has arranged to get some questions answered by one of the most knowledgeable and well-regarded executives on the buying side of the negotiating table: Dave Penski, CEO of Publicis Media Exchange, which is among the largest spenders of the giant media agencies.
+B&C has arranged to get some questions answered by one of most knowledgeable and well-regarded people on the buying side of the negotiating table, Dave Penski, CEO of Publicis Media Exchange, among the largest spenders of the giant media agencies.

 In this final installment, Penski fields questions from B&C business editor Jon Lafayette on the eve of the upfront.
 An edited transcript follows.

 A lot of it has to do with the brand request.
 So if you’re a new car brand and you’re trying to get someone to do a test drive tomorrow, you can measure up sales.
 But if you’re a financial company trying to improve your reputation, it’s not always going to be immediately attributable to sales.